 Using Fujifilm Cameras As A Webcam

-Users will be able to install the software on any PC running Windows 10, and using a USB cable, connect a supported camera to create a web-conferencing environment with much higher image quality than seen via traditional methods.
+Users will be able to install the software on any PC running Windows 10, (and now also MacOS), and using a USB cable, connect a supported camera to create a web-conferencing environment with much higher image quality than seen via traditional methods.
 The software even supports advanced functions including Fujifilm’s popular Film Simulation modes.

 Models currently compatible with the FUJIFILM X Webcam functionality: